dhomas1/transmission-3/README.md

 # transmission

 This is a set of scripts to package a DroboApp from scratch, i.e., download sources, unpackage, compile, install, and package in a TGZ file.
-The `master` branch contains the Drobo5N version, the `drobofs` branch contains the DroboFS version.

 ## I just want to install the DroboApp, what do I do?

-Check the [releases](https://github.com/droboports/transmission/releases) page.
+Check the [releases](https://github.com/dhomas1/transmission-3/releases) page.
 If there are no releases available, then you have to compile.

 ## How to compile